PatrickCoakley23/Angels_Breath/README.md

 </p>
 </details>

--**Delete** Similarly to the update function, whilst in the shopping cart, users can delete orders from their cart.
+- **Delete** Similarly to the update function, whilst in the shopping cart, users can delete orders from their cart.
 <details>
 <summary>Delete<strong>(Click dropdown for images)</strong></summary>
 <p align="center">